RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 The four aims of punishment are:

 - Protection - criminals are sometimes sent to prison if convicted, so punishment offers protection to society.

 - Retribution - punishment for the crime committed, the criminal should be made to pay for what they've done

-- Deterrence - the punishment should work to put people off of committing crimes.
+- Deterrence - the punishment should work to put people off committing crimes.

-- Reformation - the punishment should focus on rehabilitating the criminal, making them see the error of their ways and helping them become a better person.
+- Reformation - the punishment should focus on rehabilitating the criminal, making them see the error of their ways, help them become a better person.

 What do Christians believe?

-Christians have personal opinions about punishment based upon their interpretation of the Bible.
+Christians have personal opinions about punishment based on their interpretation of the Bible.
 In consideration of punishment, there are two key principles that the Bible promotes: justice and mercy, based upon teachings around forgiveness.